Robbie Cleary: Early life

 Cleary began his career with the RVDL Lions, created by former Dutch player Robin van der Laan, later playing for the Burlington Bayhawks in OPDL and then moved to Sigma FC at age 14.

 College career

 In January 2021, Cleary committed to Oakland University.
+On October 9, 2021, he recorded his first two collegiate assists in a 4–3 victory over the Cleveland State Vikings.
 He played 10 games in 2021, recording 3 assists.

 Club career

 In June 2021, Cleary signed a developmental contract with Canadian Premier League club Forge FC.
 He made his professional debut on July 1 against FC Edmonton, subbing in for Chris Nanco in an eventual 2–0 defeat.
 As part of his developmental contract, he also played with Sigma FC in League1 Ontario.

 In 2022, he played for Sigma FC in League1 Ontario, also playing for the Sigma FC U21 in the Reserve Division where he scored 6 goals in 10 games.